Indoor Gardening

 Your herbs will need ample nutrients, oxygen and moisture at the root level.
 Always use a quality potting mix, such as Miracle-Gro® Indoor Potting Mix, that will allow for proper airflow and drainage so your herbs can root deeply and thrive.

-Grow Your Herbs from Seeds
+Growing Your Herbs from Seeds

 If growing from seed, look for newer varieties that are dense and compact, since they are more likely to grow better in containers.
 Plant seeds in a seed starting mix, such as Miracle-Gro® Seed Starting Potting Mix.
 Plant most herb seeds no deeper than of an inch deep, or simply sprinkle them on top of the soil and cover loosely.
 Cover the container with a plastic dome or bag, and place in a warm spot out of direct sunlight until the seeds germinate.
 Once your seeds have started to germinate, remove the plastic cover and move to a sunny location.

-Grow Transplanted Herbs
+Growing Transplanted Herbs

 Herbs taken straight from an outdoor sunny spot to an indoor spot can go into a sort of light-deprivation shock.
 Help herbs adjust by gradually acclimating them to lower light levels.
 Move them from full sun to a spot that receives partial sun for two weeks, then to deeper shade for another one to two weeks before moving them indoors.

-Water and Feed Your Herbs
+Watering and Feeding Your Herbs

 Avoid over-watering your herbs.
 Let the potting mix dry down between waterings.
 Stick your finger in the potting mix up to your knuckle.
-If it's dry, it's time to water.
+If it?s dry, it?s time to water.
 Water thoroughly, until you see pooling near the container holes.
 Apply the water to the base of the plant, and try to keep water off the leaves.
-To promote a long growing-period, feed your herbs every two weeks with Miracle-Gro® Indoor Plant Food.
+To promote a long growing-period, feed your herbs every two weeks with Miracle-Gro'® Indoor Plant Food.

-Maintain and Enjoy Your Herbs
+Maintaining and Enjoying Your Herbs